Vaniii1104/geocodingg/README.md

 # geocodingg
-We will be scraping the data from Geocode API
+We will be scraping the data using Geocode API